shehjarsadhu/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming

-This repository consists of solutions to assignments in CSC211 Object Oriented programming at University Of Rhode Island
+This repository consists of solutions to assignments in CSC211 Object Oriented programming at University Of Rhode Island.

+Note:
+Credit for Readmes entirely goes to makers of the course.